mdmtk/docs/edge/source/guide/csp/analytics.md

   <tr>
     <td>Do not change</td>
     <td>"0"</td>
-	<td>This value will cause no change to whether data is stored on the device or sent to the Cloud by the Analytics Engine.</td>
+	<td>This value (or the absence of this parm from the XML) will cause no change to whether data is stored on the device or sent to the Cloud by the Analytics Engine.</td>
   </tr>
   <tr>
     <td>Select Cloud Transport</td>